oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 timeout, that timeout SHOULD be set to a value greater than the MQTT keepalive value to avoid conflict.

-## 6.3 Connection Termination
+## 6.3 Stream and Connection Termination

 ### 6.3.1 Graceful Shutdown

+In Single Stream mode, graceful shutdown closes the **stream** (not the entire QUIC connection).
+The stream is the transport channel for MQTT — closing it signals that the MQTT session is complete on that channel.
+The QUIC connection itself remains open so the client can reconnect on the same transport.

 QUIC does not define a protocol-level graceful shutdown mechanism.
-In Single Stream mode, graceful disconnection is handled at the MQTT layer before the QUIC connection is closed.
+In Single Stream mode, graceful disconnection is handled at the MQTT layer before the stream is half-closed.

 Graceful shutdown MAY be used by a broker to redirect the client to another server or to prevent transmission of the client's Will message.
 A client MAY